OpenLocalizationTestOrg/azure-docs-pr-test.pl-PL/articles/hdinsight/hdinsight-hadoop-create-linux-clusters-dotnet-sdk.md

                 // Get an HDInsight management client
                 _hdiManagementClient = new HDInsightManagementClient(authToken);

-                // Set parameters for the new cluster var parameters = new ClusterCreateParameters
+                // Set parameters for hello new cluster var parameters = new ClusterCreateParameters
                 {
                     ClusterSizeInNodes = NewClusterNumNodes,